Identity-Based Career Resources

 Our mission is to support Reed students and recent grads in building life skills, confidence, a network, relationships, and experiences to help you get where you want to go.
 We are dedicated to supporting every student in Reed's community, and that means embracing diversity and providing support to Reedies from groups that have experienced discrimination.
 We acknowledge the historical legacy of exclusion and marginalization in higher education and employment, and are committed to disrupting systems of privilege, inequality, and oppression and empowering you to thrive wherever you may go.

 We are also intentional about where we meet you.
-Advisors hold drop-in hours in the MRC, Commons, and International Student Services.
-Peer Career Advisors offer express advising at different locations around campus six days a week.
+Staff advisors hold drop-in hours during the academic year in Prexy or other locations around campus and Peer Career Advisors offer drop-in and scheduled advising as well.
 All days and hours are listed at reed.edu/beyond-reed.
-Appointments with advisors can be made in Handshake.
-Additionally, we offer advising by Skype, phone, or email advising; you can note any such requests when you book your appointment.
+Appointments with advisors are made in Handshake.
+Additionally, we offer advising by video, phone, or email advising; you can note any such requests when you book your appointment.
 We believe deeply in the power of conversation, and we hope you will join us to talk more about your hopes and dreams for your future and how you can achieve them.

 For more identify-specific information, please visit the following pages: